Falven/Open-Data-Analysis/docs/5_configuring_a_jupyter_hub.md

 ## 5.4 Running the hub example

 Similar to running the Jupyter Server example, running the JupyterHub example requires setting the appropriate environment variables.
-Create a `.env` file in the root of the project with the relevant values.
+Create a `.env` file in the 'examples' package with the relevant values.
 See the `example.env` file for an example.

 To run the example, you can use the `launch.json` configurations by pressing F5 or play in VSCode.
 Or you can simply run the relevant package script: `pnpm run start:hub`.